LA County reports low numbers of COVID-19 on holiday weekends | ExBulletin

 LA County reports low numbers of COVID-19 on holiday weekends

-Los Angeles, CA — Los Angeles County reported 1,936 new cases of COVID-19 and 82 additional deaths on Sunday.
-According to authorities, a relatively small number may reflect a delay in reporting over the weekend.
+Los Angeles County reported 1,936 new cases of COVID-19 and 82 additional deaths, but officials said a relatively small number may reflect delays in reporting on holiday weekends.
+I did.

-The number of coronavirus cases in county hospitals continues to decline, dropping from 3,426 on Saturday to 3,270, with 30% of these patients in the intensive care unit.
+The number of coronavirus cases in county hospitals continues to decline, dropping from 3,426 on Saturday to 3,270 on Sunday, with 30% of these patients receiving intensive care.
 The Los Angeles Public Health Service said Saturday that county hospitalization rates had fallen 37% since February 1.

 The county’s daily average positive test rate for 7 days has also steadily declined, dropping from 5.3% the day before to 5.1% on Sunday.

-Health officials continued to urge everyone to celebrate Valentine’s Day and President’s Day holidays this weekend, unmixed with people from other households.
+Health officials continued to urge everyone to celebrate President’s Birthday holidays, unmixed with people from other households.
 They say that being around people who do not live in the same household increases the risk of COVID-19 because they may be infected with the virus and may not yet know it.

 The Department of Health also recommends either a “double mask” that the US Centers for Disease Control and Prevention currently wears two masks (a disposable mask below and a cloth mask above), or a cloth mask in combination with a fitter or brace.
 It reminded the residents that they were there.